 What are requirements for each scenario in terms of network support?

 What are suitable technologies for compression?
-Multiple HEVC streams, MV-HEVC, MIV?

 Scenario 3: Beyond 2D Content in Split Rendering

 In yet another scenario, split rendering servers may use and produce formats beyond 2D to supported better performing split rendering.
 This is shown in the figure below.